halfpintutopia/mindful-minutes/README.md

 ### Remote Deployment

-Install `python-dotenv` package with `pip install python-dotenv` Create a `.env` file at the root of project with the following keys
+Install `python-dotenv` package with `pip install python-dotenv` Create a `.env` file at the root of the project with the following keys

 ```
 SECRET=<YOUR_SECRET_KEY>